AIfA-Radio/CCATp_sky_model/README.md

 General informations
 ====================

-The readme files can be found in README.rst
+The readme file can be found in README.rst

 The Original code can be found on : https://github.com/MaudeCharmetant/CCATp_sky_model  and was created by Jens Erler and Maude Charmetant.